gcortes/Lutron-HomeWorks-Switch/README.md

 # Lutron-HomeWorks-Switch
 This is a SmartThings Device Handler that will work with any server on a LAN local to it that supports its protocol.
-There is a campanion project that provide a compatible web service.
+There is a [campanion project](https://github.com/gcortes/Lutronic) that provides a compatible web service.

+This handler and it's companion service onluy support older Lutron Homeworks controllers.
+It does not support the new Homeworks QS series as it has a different interface.
+Funtionaly is also limitied to simulating the press of a key pad button and testing it's corresponding led indicator to determine if the funtion it supports is active or inactive.
+Since buttons can be programmed to do many different things, this isn't much of a limitation.

+You will have to install this device handler and create devices for each button you wish to control.
+You will also have to install the web service unless you wish to write your own.
+The service is written in Ruby and may require an upgrade of the Ruby interupter.
+In addition Ruby gems mush be installed.
+The process is usually straight forward assuming you are comfortable using console access.
+Additionally, the web service has only been tested with OS X. It most likely will run fine under Linux.
+Windows may be more problematic.

 ## Installation